 The Menopause Quiz challenges your knowledge about the time in a woman’s life when menstruation ceases.
 Menopause can bring many physical, mental and sexual challenges to maturing women, but they don’t have to be limiting.
 Take the Menopause Quiz to learn the causes, symptoms and treatments of what’s known as "the change of life."Menopause & Perimenopause: Symptoms, Signs

 What is menopause?
 What are the signs of menopause?
 What age does menopause start?
 Learn about menopause and perimenopause symptoms.
-Find the latest treatments for menopause.Sex and Menopause (What to Expect)
+Find the latest treatments for menopause.Sex and Menopause

 Menopause is often associated with a change in sexual functioning.
 Loss of estrogen, bladder control issues, anxiety, stress, health concerns, medications, and sleep disturbances often result in a decrease in libido.
-Though there are currently no good drugs for treating sexual problems in women, there are ways to increase intimacy with a partner and treat vaginal dryness.15 Ways to Reduce Pain
+Though there are currently no good drugs for treating sexual problems in women, there are ways to increase intimacy with a partner and treat vaginal dryness.phytoestrogens

 Chronic pain can be a symptom of many conditions, including arthritis, headaches, and others.
 Comprehensive chronic pain management therapy may include physical therapy, lifestyle strategies such as exercise, diet changes, meditation, journaling, medications, and avoiding alcohol and tobacco use.
-Make helpful changes to manage your chronic condition.What Are the 40 Symptoms of Menopause?
+Make helpful changes to manage your chronic condition.Sexual Side Effects of Menopause

 Menopause is the end of the reproductive era of a woman’s life that is characterized by drastic changes in her emotional and physical aspects.
 Studies have identified around 40 signs and symptoms of menopause, but not every woman gets all of them.What Are the Signs of Starting Menopause?

-Learn the five signs that may indicate a woman is starting menopause.What Menopause Does To Your Brain
+Learn the five signs that may indicate a woman is starting menopause.What Menopause Does to Your Brain